 - To make a reservation: A reservation request can be submitted using this online registration form or by contacting Royal Adventures at 800-453-4754 (toll free) or 925-820-6260, ×102.
 Reservations are recorded and acknowledged in order of receipt.
 Royal Adventures (CST #2009579-40) handles all invoicing.

 - To cancel a reservation: Notification of cancellation must be received in writing by Royal Adventures.
-Deposits are fully refundable until May 31, 2022.
-Cancellations received between June 1, 2022 and December 31, 2022, are subject to a $500 cancellation fee.
-No refunds of any deposits or payments will be made on or after January 1, 2023, regardless of booking date.
-There are no refunds for unused meals, accommodations, or other trip features.
+Cancellations are subject to a $500 cancellation fee per person.
+No refunds of any deposits or payments are made on or after June 28, 2023, regardless of booking date.
+There are no refunds for unused meals, accommodations or other trip features.

 - Itinerary: The itinerary is subject to change at the discretion of AAS Sky Publishing LLC and Royal Adventures.
 All tour prices are based on costs and U.S. dollar exchange rates in effect at the time of posting.
 As such, prices listed here are subject to change.
 AAS Sky Publishing LLC and/or Royal Adventures will inform clients of any changes prior to departure.

-- Tour size: This tour, exclusively designed for AAS Sky Publishing LLC, is limited to 20 participants (based upon double occupancy), which is the maximum capacity at the Hacienda Uayamón; or 22 participants (based on double occupancy), which is the maximum capacity at Hacienda Puerta Campeche.
+- Tour size: This tour, exclusively designed for AAS Sky Publishing LLC, is limited to 20 participants (based upon double occupancy).
 The minimum group size is 15.
 Should the minimum group number not be met, we reserve the right to levy a small-group surcharge.

 - Disclaimer: Every reasonable effort has been made to ensure the accuracy of information presented here.
 Royal Adventures and AAS Sky Publishing LLC are not responsible for errors in or damages resulting from use of the information contained herein.
 Information contained herein is subject to change.